lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * Removed a Falon reference from the ASN.1 document (which was a typo in reference to Falcon)
 * Added SMIME-CAPS into the sa-CompositeSignature definition in the ASN.1 module
 * Fixed nits and other typos
+* Added PSS parameter Salt Lengths
+* Changed the OID concatenation section to Domain Separators for clarity
+* Accepted some edits by José Ignacio Escribano

 # Changes since adoption by the lamps working group
 * Added back in the version 13 changes which were dropped by mistake in the initial -00 adopted version